Insight Out

 • 1 hour 2 minutes

-Breaking the Chains of Limiting Beliefs with Doug Dane
+Breaking Free from Limiting Beliefs to Live with Purpose - Doug Dane

 Are you feeling stuck in life, like a pumpkin in a jar?
 You’re not alone.
 Many people suffer from a “mistaken identity”, not realizing their true potential or the power of their own dreams.
 This week on Insight Out, Doug Dane is here to show us how to use the Mistaken Identity Model to get self-discovery, freedom, and success.
 He's been able to beat the odds and find success in his own life, despite the trauma of physical, emotional, and sexual abuse he experienced as a child.
 He will share how to break free from limiting beliefs to discover his true self and how he transformed his life, breaking free from the oppressive jar of his past and inspiring others to do the same.
 Through the stories of Gandhi, mentors, and books like Think and Grow Rich, Doug was inspired to take control of his life and find who he truly was.
 He faced his fears and story and through this, discovered his purpose.
 This journey taught him that everyone has a special gift and that one can change their story and the world.